davidsowerby/takkan/docs/user-guide/takkan-script.md

 ## DataProvider

-Configured by `PDataProvider` this defines the backend system to use - there may be more than one in a Takkan system.
+Configured by `DataProvider` this defines the backend system to use - there may be more than one in a Takkan system.
 For example, most of the data may come from, say, Back4App, but the app may also use one or more public REST APIs for supplementary data.

-`PDataProvider` declares the [schema](takkan-schema.md) to use, which supports type conversion and validation between data and the presentation layer (the [Particle](#particle)).
+`DataProvider` declares the [schema](takkan-schema.md) to use, which supports type conversion and validation between data and the presentation layer (the [Particle](#particle)).

 ### Configuration File